probablycorey/wax/README.md

+** Wax is no longer being maintained by @probablycorey ** I am no longer doing iOS development, so I don't have time to make sure Wax is still viable.
+If you would like to take over as the maintainer of Wax let me know!

 Wax is a framework that lets you write native iPhone apps in [Lua](http://www.lua.org/about.html).
 It bridges Objective-C and Lua using the Objective-C runtime.
 With Wax, **anything** you can do in Objective-C is **automatically**